-Pete reports a greater tendency to loss of memory about everyday things.
-This may be due to stress, illness or frequently changing task demands.
-If Pete has also achieved low results on the coping, maintaining mental alertness, fatigue management and short term memory scales, it indicates that further investigation is needed to establish his present mental state and stress levels.
+Doris reports a greater tendency to loss of memory about everyday things.
+This may be due to poor ability to selfregulate to manage stress, the effects of illness or manage frequently changing task demands.
+If Doris has also achieved low results on the coping, maintaining mental alertness, fatigue management and short term memory scales, it indicates that further investigation is needed to establish her present mental state and stress levels.
 Alternatively, it may also be useful to explore for a possible prior head injury or medication.

 - can't remember intentions, places or names

 - can't remember the detail of procedures

 - forgets where they put things

 - forgets to complete tasks

 - constantly preoccupied

-- needs to constantly reread things to ensure proper understanding
+- needs to constantly reread things to understand

 - poor ability to recall information when needed

 - repeatedly checks that they have done things i.e. going back to check they have locked a door

-- performs a familiar or obvious task in the wrong sequence
+- performs a familiar tasks in the wrong sequence

-- puts something to the side to do later on and then forgets to go back and do it
+- puts something aside then forgets to resume it

 - throws the wrong thing away

-People experiencing a loss of 'presence of mind' also called 'situational awareness', typically become unaware of what is going on around them.
-Their perception and responses to sudden demands risks being confused, inappropriate or indecisive, the natural 'knee jerk' tendency to fall back to 'old habits' may result in the wrong decision being made and a failure to apply the correct solution to the situation.
+People experiencing lapses in 'memory', are typically vulnerable in environments where distraction is the norm with the need for rapid responses to situations.
+Their perception and responses to sudden demands risks being mostly impulsive but also confused, inappropriate or indecisive.
+Where impulsiveness is likely the person may fall back to 'old habits' which may result in the wrong decision being made and a failure to apply the correct solution to the situation.

 - 1. How would people that know you well describe your memory?
 Why? - Why do you think it is good/poor about your memory? - 3.
-What sorts of things affect your memory for everyday things? - 4.
-What things affect your memory in particular?
-How do you compensate for that? - 5.
-Do you have a technique to remember names after meeting someone new?
-What are our names? - 6.
-When do you find you have most difficulty remembering where you have put things? - Do you sometimes use checklists? - 8.
-How do you think having a poor memory could affect this job? - 9.
-Were you aware that you could do things to improve your memory? - 10.
+What sorts of things affect your memory for everyday things? - What things affect your memory in particular?
+How do you compensate for that? - Do you have a technique to remember names after meeting someone new?
+What are our names? - When do you find you have most difficulty remembering where you have put things? - Do you sometimes use checklists? - How do you think having a poor memory could affect this job? - Were you aware that you could do things to improve your memory? - 10.
 What other sorts of things occur to you about your memory and the need to improve it?